 If you have a process in place to gather input at three pivotal times in the employment lifecycle, you will ensure a regular flow of information that will come to you about the status of your team.

 The first part of this lifecycle should start when they’re hired.
 Give them 45 days or so to get to know the organization, people, customers, and processes.
 Once they have their bearings, you’ll get a wealth of insight through their fresh eyes.

 The second is periodically throughout their employment.
 I like to call these temperature readings.
 You don’t want them to be too hot (angry) or too cold (disengaged), but just right!
 Take a reading with a few employees every month so that by the end of the year you’ve heard from everyone.

 The third is when they are leaving the organization.
 You might argue that it’s too late at that point, but they may be leaving on a positive note.
 A spouse’s new job may be taking them to another city, or maybe they decided to take time with their new family.
 These are people who didn’t really want to leave, so they can give insight into what made them want to stay.

 Even if they’re leaving because they are unhappy, it’s a great opportunity to learn what went wrong so that you can prevent it from happening with others, if possible.

 Fear of Pandora’s Box

-A common reason managers don’t ask staff how things are going is that they are afraid they’ll receive a flood of complaints and/or it will be things they can’t fix.
-For example, they worry people will ask for more money and they know they aren’t in a financial position to give raises.
+A common reason that managers don’t ask staff how things are going is that they are afraid they’ll receive a flood of complaints and/or it will be things they can’t fix.
+For example, they worry people will ask for more money, and they know they aren’t in a financial position to give raises.